Meghan McCain Thanks Sunny Hostin For Praying For Her Vagina During Childbirth

 Meghan honored Sunny and called her a “cool under pressure” interviewer, a person with total class in every situation, and the teammate you always wanted in your corner when “sh*t goes down.”
 The conservative commentator told her pal she appreciated all she learned from her each day and could not wait to celebrate her birthday in person with lots of bourbon in the future.

-The wish was posted via social media as Meghan is still on maternity leave from the daytime talk series.
+Currently, Meghan is still on maternity leave from the daytime talk series.
 She will reportedly return to her seat at the virtual table alongside Sunny, Whoopi Goldberg, Joy Behar, and Sara Haines just before the November 3 presidential election.

 Fans adored her comments and added their own sentiments regarding the women’s friendship.

 “This is another testament to your dad’s work ethic and commitment to have friends with opposing views.
-Seeing you show your friendship to the world reminds us we aren’t that much different and have lots in common when we really put our egos aside,” wrote one follower who cited Meghan’s father, John McCain, in their comment.
+Seeing you show your friendship to the world reminds us we aren’t that much different and have lots in common when we really put our egos aside,” wrote one follower who cited Meghan’s father, the late Sen. John McCain, in the comment.

-“You two are the reason I watch!!” remarked a third Instagram user who followed up their statement with the hashtag brilliant woman.
+“You two are the reason I watch!!” remarked a third Instagram user who followed up their statement with the hashtag “#brilliantwoman.”